 - Not allowing your dog to lick their bodies when they have an open wound.

-- Avoiding contact with other animals who may be carrying the infection.
+- Avoid contact with other animals who may be carrying the infection.

-- Keeping your dog away from places with a high risk of catching certain types of infectious illnesses.
+- Keep your dog away from places with a high risk of catching certain infectious illnesses.

 - Keeping your dog’s immune system healthy.